doyoque/personalConf/README.md

 I'm using Ubuntu for my Operating System (tested in 16.04 and 18.04).
 If you using different operating system like windows or maybe different distro, this repo is not for you.
-And except for devEnvCommand is hidden file that start with dot(.) and you need to know exactly where the files belong to.
+And for uyee is hidden file that start with dot(.) and you need to know exactly where the files belong to.

 **Disclaimer**